tugascrown204/clean-code-converter/CONTRIBUTING.md

 3. **Make your changes** and commit them.
 4. **Ensure** that your code passes all tests before pushing your changes.
 5. **Push** to your fork and submit a pull request.
 6. **Participate** in the code review process by addressing feedback promptly.
+Your engagement in this process is crucial for the quality of the project.

 Please ensure that your code adheres to the project's coding standards and passes all tests before submitting a pull request.